 The Charles Darwin Center

 The Charles Darwin Center was opened in 1964 and provides information about the breeding program of the Galapagos giant tortoises.
-Here you can see a lot of small turtles (from 1 month) as well as many older ones.
+In Charles Darwin Center you can see a lot of small turtles (from 1 month) as well as many older ones.
 The turtle named “Lonesome George” had also been home here since 1972, which was probably the only survivor of its kind, but unfortunately died in 2012 in the research station.

-If, like us, you’ve seen the many Galapagos turtles in the Highlands of Santa Cruz or Floreana, it’s not really worth visiting the center.
+If, like us, you’ve seen the many Galapagos turtles in the Highlands of Santa Cruz or Floreana, it’s not really worth visiting the Charles Darwin Center.
 Especially since the animals here are locked in their very dry-looking enclosures and partly walls or fences obscure the view.
 The little turtles are still very cute.
 And there are also a few land iguanas to see.

 By ferry from Santa Cruz to Isabella